juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 <img src="images/image-6.png" alt="IBM Bob IDE File menu showing Open Folder option" width="350px">

-IBM Bob IDE will automatically:
+IBM Bob IDE will automatically:<br>
-- Create a `.venv` folder in your workspace
+- Create a `.venv` folder in your workspace<br>
-- Activate the virtual environment in new terminals
+- Activate the virtual environment in new terminals<br>
 - Show `(.venv)` in your terminal prompt

 > **_Note:_** The virtual environment will be automatically activated when you open new terminals in IBM Bob IDE.